-Apply in writing to the departmental chair or Registrar by 31 July of the previous year.
+Apply online at https://student.sun.ac.za by 31 July of the previous year.
 Only a limited number of students will be accepted in the Biokinetics specialisation.

 An internship period that meets the conditions laid down by the Health Professions Council of South Africa will be required before you can apply for registration as a biokineticist in an independent practice.